-- The Best Bedtime Stories for Babies (Newborn to 12 months)
+The Best Bedtime Stories for Kids

-Don’t be put off by the monsters theme.
+Don’t be put off by the monster’s theme.
 This is a magical tale of adventure and whimsy about a little boy called Max who sails to the island of the Wild Things and becomes their king.
-It has a great plot, a happy ending, and has proved hugely popular with millions of young children worldwide.
+It has a great plot, and a happy ending, and has proved hugely popular with millions of young children worldwide.

 As you can probably guess from the title, this fun board book for very small kids is aimed at getting them in their ‘jim jams’.
 It gets them in the right frame of mind for bed whilst being an entertaining, appropriate read.

 Dr. Seuss books are tried and tested children’s classics and this is his first and best known.
-Basically it’s about a crazy cat in a silly hat causing chaos in all sorts of fun and inventive ways.
+Basically, it’s about a crazy cat in a silly hat causing chaos in all sorts of fun and inventive ways.
 Especially ideal for kids from 5 to 7 who will love the madness and mayhem.

 These tales are over 100 years old.
-However, their colourful descriptions, fascinating characters and exotic locations are still guaranteed to enthrall and delight the kids of today.
+However, their colourful descriptions, fascinating characters and exotic locations are still guaranteed to enthral and delight the kids of today.
 For added novelty value, tell them that these are the stories their great, great, grandmother might have read.

 From The BFG to Charlie and the Chocolate Factory, Roald Dahl’s books have entertained generations of kids and show no signs of falling off.
 This one features a quick-witted fox running rings around some dopey farmers and is great to read out nice and loud.